holmatic/zxpi/README.md

 First, make sure your Pi has access to the internet.
 This allows to just use `git` to get the latest version.

-In the home directory of the `pi`user, apply
+In the home directory of the `pi`user

+	mkdir zxpi

+	cd zxpi

 	git init